-Wildlife conservation holidays in Europe
+Wildlife conservation holidays

 Projects with lions or elephants might have star appeal but there’s no need for long-haul flights to exotic climes if you’re passionate about helping the world’s wildlife.
 Europe’s wilderness areas, both on land and at sea, are home to a vast array of vulnerable creatures with futures dependent on the support and scientific research undertaken by willing volunteers.

 Don’t dismiss Europe when it comes to wildlife conservation, projects here bring you up close to brown bears, Balkan lynx and majestic whales.

 You might be noting sightings of wild dolphins, setting up camera traps to track elusive, critically endangered Balkan lynx, or preparing kilos of breakfast for hungry, rescued bears.
 Whatever project you choose you’ll be expected to work hard, and don’t expect lots of physical interaction with animals either.
 This is wildlife conservation, not cuddling and your tasks will mostly be centred around scientific research and data collection, or in rescue sanctuaries whose aim is rehabilitation into the wild, or as wild a life as possible.

 What wildlife can I work with in Europe?